nikunjkothiya/html-js-pdf-editor/README.md

 - **Undo Functionality**: Revert the last annotation action
 - **Zoom Controls**: Zoom in/out to adjust the view
 - **Multi-page Support**: Navigate through multiple PDF pages
-- **Page Preview**: Sidebar with page thumbnails for quick navigation
 - **Download**: Save the annotated PDF with all modifications

 ## Technical Implementation